rocky-linux/documentation/docs/labs/systems_administration_II/lab3-bootup_and_startup.md

 1. poweroff.target
 2. rescue.target
-3. multi-user.target - Boots the system with full multi-user support with no graphical environment.
+3. multi-user.target - boots the system with full multi-user support with no graphical environment
-4. graphical.target - Boots the system with network, multi-user support, and a display manager.
+4. graphical.target - boots the system with network, multi-user support, and a display manager
 5. reboot.target

 !!!
 Tip